St. Petersburg Black History Bike Tour

 Please join the St. Petersburg Black History Bike Tour Facebook Group to get the latest on the tour and for notification of last minute openings that may not appear in Eventbrite.
 Plus new dates will be announced.

 This tour combines the pleasure of biking, sharing a common experience with others and learning the fascinating history of a quarter of St. Petersburg’s residents guided by local Historian Josette Green.
 In a 5 mile loop, the tour will visit the sites where Black history was made since the beginning of the city’s history.
 Stand on the land, see the sites and learn about the segregation and experience that has continued through the years, segregation that was often sanctioned.
 Josette reveals the history aided by her research, photos, stories from those with lived experiences and knowledge of the area.
-The free tour is 2 1/2 hours followed by lunch at Chief’s Creole Cafe.
+The tour is 2 1/2 hours followed by lunch at Chief’s Creole Cafe.
 The experience can be extended by a visit after lunch to the Woodson African American Museum of Florida next door.
 The tour is sure to expand one’s understanding of race relations in this city and evoke continued conversation.
 Josette’s goal for her community is to raise racial equity one bike tour at a time.